mildsunrise/quickvm/README.md

 quickvm can work with (and print) all primitive values (booleans, chars and integers), plus strings, arrays and some common containers like `ArrayList`.
-Booleans and chars are printed as integrers.
+Booleans and chars are printed as integers.
 Example:

 ~~~
 Lde/greenrobot/event/util/h;->b:Z = 1